realodix/php-utility/readme.md

 Collection of various PHP utility functions.

-## WARNING
-Feel free to install and use it.
-But before installing it, there are a few things that you must understand:

-- This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-- Still in alpha, We haven’t finished adding or removing everything.
-Breaking changes will continue to occur until our first beta.
-- Currently designed only for use in my personal projects, not public ready.
-- All kinds of issues related to breaking changes will be closed immediately.

 ## Install
 To install Realodix PHP Utility, install [Composer](https://getcomposer.org/) and issue the following command: